 Press one of these buttons, turning it on, to delegate a DME channel to the keyer.
-The number of valid DME channel selection buttons depends on the number of channels installed in the DME processor.
-A maximum of four consecutively numbered DME channels from the two sets, DME 1 to 4 and DME 5 to 8, can be assigned to one keyer.
+DME 1 and DME 2 can be assigned to one keyer.

 A DME channel assigned to a keyer cannot be selected on another keyer.
 However, using the override function it is possible to allocate a channel already allocated to another keyer to the currently selected keyer.
 If DME channel allocations have been made in a Setup menu, these buttons cannot be used to make DME channel allocations.
 Using the trace function, it is possible to check which keyer a DME channel is allocated to.